Cox rings and symplectic quotient singularities with torus action

 \subsection{Acknowledgments}

 The author would like to thank Jaros\l{}aw Wi\'sniewski for proposing the research topic and for many helpful discussions.
-He also would like to express gratitude toward Maria Donten-Bury for the help with the computation of the central fibre and the stable locus and sharing many valuable remarks on the article.
+He also would like to express gratitude toward Maria Donten-Bury for the help with the computation of the central fibre and the stable locus.

 The author was supported by the Polish National Science Center project of number 2015/17/N/ST1/02329.